Articles

 A former U.S. president.
 A renowned advocate for racial equality and justice.
 A popular “sex doctor.”
 A Super Bowl-winning NFL quarterback.
 What do they all have in common?
 All were sociology majors, and they all have names we remember due to their stature and achievements.
 Here we’re going to highlight some influential people who majored…

 Have you ever heard of the Hedgehog’s Dilemma?
-The Hedgehog’s Dilemma is a metaphor for the challenges of forming intimate relationships with others.
 On cold winter days, hedgehogs huddle together for warmth.
-Alas, the sharp quills protecting their soft bodies make it difficult, if not impossible, for the creatures to be near each other without…
+However, the sharp quills protecting their soft bodies make it difficult, if not impossible, for the creatures to be near each other without causing considerable harm.
+They disperse, only for the cold to drive them together again.
+This…

 CONNECT WITH US